GerardPuigl/GerardPuigl/README.md

 ### Hi, I’m Gerard Puig
 - 👀 I’m interested in backend Web Development.
-- 🌱 I’m currently learning Event-Driven Architecture with Kafka & Elastic.
+- 🌱 I’m currently learning Kotlin.
 - 💞️ I’m looking to collaborate on interesting projects where I can contribute with my skills and knowledge.
-- 📫 How to reach me via email at puiglatorre@gmail.com.

 ### Some Stadistics: